Layr-Labs/devkit-cli/README.md

 Use DevKit to get from AVS idea to Proof of Concept with a local testing environment that includes task simulation.

-## Important

-The current DevKit features support local experimentation, development, and testing of AVS using the Hourglass task-based framework.
+> **Note:** The current DevKit features support local experimentation, development, and testing of AVS using the Hourglass task-based framework.
 We're actively expanding capabilities, so if there's a gap for your scenario, check out our roadmap see what's coming, or let us know what would support you in building AVS.

 ![EigenLayer DevKit User Flow](assets/devkit-user-flow.png)